top of page

 What Is the 30/60/90 Rule For Cars

 Every vehicle needs consistent maintenance to stay reliable long-term.
 One of the easiest ways to keep your car running smoothly and avoid surprise breakdowns is by following the 30/60/90 maintenance rule—a factory-recommended service schedule used by most vehicle manufacturers.
+This rule is designed to address wear and tear before it turns into expensive repairs, helping your car last longer and perform better over time.

-What Does the 30/60/90 Rule Mean?
+Understanding the 30/60/90 Maintenance Rule

 The 30/60/90 rule refers to major service intervals at approximately: